alwaysbegrowing/dapplingAnalytics/packages/web/README.md

 ## Quickstart

-1. Enable Vercel Web Analytics for a project in the [Vercel Dashboard](https://vercel.com/dashboard).
-2. Add the `@vercel/analytics` package to your project
+1. Add the `dappling-analytics` package to your project
-3. Inject the Analytics script to your app
+2. Inject the Analytics script to your app

    - If you are using **Next.js** or **React**, you can use the `<Analytics />` component to inject the script into your app.
-   - For other frameworks, you can use the `inject` function add the tracking script to your app.
+   - For other frameworks, you can use the `inject` function to add the tracking script to your app.
-   - If you want to use Vercel Web Analytics on a static site without npm, follow the instructions in the [documentation](https://vercel.com/docs/concepts/analytics/quickstart).

-4. Deploy your app to Vercel and see data flowing in.
+3. Re-deploy your app [dAppling](https://dappling.network) and see data flowing in.

 ## Documentation

-Find more details about this package in our [documentation](https://vercel.com/docs/concepts/analytics/quickstart).
+Find more details about this package in our [documentation](https://docs.dappling.network).